BND Hamburger Icon

 author image

-Written By: Ed TittelBusiness Operations Insider and Senior Writer
+Written by: Ed Tittel, Senior Writer

 Ed Tittel is a technology consultant and author with decades of experience in engineering, software development, network design, technical marketing and more.
 He has done everything from developing APIs to creating and testing coding to network troubleshooting.
 His expertise has even been called upon in court cases involving internet technologies.
 At Business News Daily, Tittel covers a variety of IT topics, including networking certifications, mobile app development, white hat hacking and Amazon Web Services resources.
 Tittel, who has a degree in computer science and is a member of the IEEE Computer Society, has published hundreds of books, including "HTML for Dummies."
 He has also developed technology-related curriculum and training materials, showcasing his in-depth knowledge and setting the standard for what IT professionals need to know.